 I our discretionary budget paid for itself.
 It was pretty clear.
 It felt great too.
 I don’t know of any other teams who have had such a budget, because their management had never seen such a pronounced side-effect of technical debt.
 When management can see the damage that it causes and allows a team deal with it, to an appropriate degree, it can be pretty sweet.

-Looking back on it (the salvage project), the turning point for us began when we established a strategic priority list.
+Looking back on that salvage project, the turning point for us began when we established a strategic priority list.
 It was prioritized by the flaws that leaked the most hours and the ones that were easiest to fix.
 With our new priority list, we were able to directly focus on the things that mattered the most.
 If you ever find yourself being eclipsed by a menacing tower of technical debt, you might want to plan your assault on it, sooner than later.
 It will save you a lot of pain, and/or a lot of money.

 For my team, this was our winning formula.